 Generalized Anxiety Disorder

-GAD is a chronic state of severe worry and tension, often without provocation.
+Generalized anxiety disorder (GAD) is a chronic state of severe worry and tension, often without provocation.
 Those with GAD regularly anticipate disaster, often worrying excessively about health, money, family, or work.
 Merely getting through the day brings on anxiety.

 People with GAD can't shake their concerns, even though they usually realize that much of their anxiety is unwarranted.
 People with GAD may be unable to relax and often have trouble falling or staying asleep.
 Their worries are accompanied by physical symptoms such as trembling, twitching, muscle tension, headaches, irritability, sweating, hot flashes, and feeling lightheaded or out of breath.